 If all these other bloggers can do it, why can't I?
 Was my reasoning.
 I'm just not organised enough.

 I just spent too much time relaxing and not enough time working.
 I didn't nip out of Uni to take photos enough.
 I didn't plan enough in advance.
-I did what was natural and after lying in bed sobbing because I couldn't do anything right, and feeling dreadfully guilty about lying in bed crying instead of sitting and writing those gosh darn blog posts, it hit me - with some cajoling from my boyfriend.
+I did what was natural and after lying in bed sobbing because I couldn't do anything right, and feeling dreadfully guilty about lying in bed crying instead of sitting and writing those blog posts, it hit me.

 None of these bloggers are like me.